 Voting at meeting in one place: In the case of a meeting of Shareholders held under clause 15.1(a), unless a poll is demanded in accordance with clause 22.1, the chairperson of the meeting shall determine whether voting will be by voice or by show of hands.

-Voting at audio/visual meeting: In the case of a meeting of Shareholders held under clause 15.1(b), unless a poll is demanded in accordance with clause 22.1, voting at the meeting shall be by the Shareholders signifying individually their assent or dissent by voice.
+Voting by electronic means: To the extent permitted by the Act, and if applicable, the NZX Rules, the Company may allow Shareholders to vote by signifying their assent or dissent by electronic means (including, for the avoidance of doubt, voting on a personal computer, with such vote being transmitted to the meeting), instead of the Shareholder voting by another method permitted by the Act or this Constitution.

 Postal votes: Unless the Board determines otherwise, Shareholders may not exercise the right to vote at a meeting by casting postal votes.
 If the Board determines that postal voting will be permitted at a meeting, the provisions of clause 7 of the first schedule to the Act shall apply, with such modifications (if any) as the Board thinks fit.